Hukumchand-Narwre/Extract-Text-FromI-mage-frontend/README.md

 Working with OCR technology for the first time posed challenges in terms of understanding the API documentation, handling image formats, and interpreting the output.

+## Backend Development with Node.js
+#### Challenge:
+Developing the backend in Node.js required addressing challenges related to routing, handling HTTP requests, and integrating with the Azure Storage and OCR services.
 ## Technology Used

 ### Vite for Installing React